Peter Mochrie

-Peter Mochrie (born 23 March 1959), is an Australian actor whose career spans over forty years in the industry, primarily featuring in television soap opera's, he has also worked in New Zealand, where he spent six years as Dr. Callum McKay in the TV serial Shortland Street.
+Peter Mochrie (born 23 March 1959) is an Australian actor whose career spans over forty five years in the industry, primarily featuring in television serial dramas such as The Restless Years, Water Rats and Janet King.
+He has also worked in New Zealand, where he spent six years as Dr. Callum McKay in the soap opera Shortland Street.

 Biography

-Mochrie born in March 1959, love of acting started at the age of 13 when he appeared in a play at Knox Grammar School, where he completed his schooling in 1976.
-He is also a producer of Fine Films and Profiles, presenter, teacher of 'The Art of Presenting on Camera' and an auctioneer for McGrath Estate Agents.
+Born in 23 March 1959, Mochrie acting started at the age of 13 when he appeared in a play at Knox Grammar School, where he completed his schooling in 1976.
+He is also a producer of Fine Films and Profiles, presenter, teacher of 'The Art of Presenting' and an Auctioneer for McGrath Estate Agents.

 In 1978, he received his first big break appearing in TV soap opera The Restless Years as Ric Moran.
 He played this role for two years and soon caught the attention of other TV producers, and appearing in serials including Holiday Island, Neighbours, Butterfly Island, and Sons And Daughters, and Alex Buzo’s made-for-TV film Rooted for the Australian Broadcasting Corporation (ABC).
 He also appeared in two movies, Winter of Our Dreams and Just in Time and on stage in The Shifting Heart, The Shrew, Maids of the Mill, The Bear and Fool for Love.